alancuriel/expo/docs/pages/versions/unversioned/sdk/screen-orientation.md

 #### Returns

-Returns a promise that resolves to an [`OrientationInfo`](#screenorientationorientationinfo) object value that reflects the current screen orientation.
+Returns a promise that resolves to an [`ScreenOrientationInfo`](#screenorientationscreenorientationinfo) object value that reflects the current screen orientation.

 ### `ScreenOrientation.getOrientationLockAsync()`